Keyboard shortcuts

 }

-Example: Age Verification Integration
+Example: Age Verification

-Complete working example of age verification in your app using direct HTTP integration.
+Complete working examples of age verification integration.

 The Flow

-1. User clicks "Verify age"
+1. User clicks "Verify age" in your app

-2. Your app calls POST /v1/verify/age
+2. Your backend calls POST /v1/verify/age

-3. PYLON returns walletUrl
+3. PylonID returns walletUrl

-4. User scans QR code with EUDI wallet
+5. User scans QR with EUDI wallet

-7. Wallet sends proof to PYLON
+7. User consents → wallet sends proof to PylonID

-8. PYLON validates and fires webhook
+8. PylonID validates → fires webhook to your backend

-9. Your app gets result and grants/denies access
+9. Your app grants or denies access

 Node.js + Express